vuhung071290/coding-interview/6-process-and-deployment/testing.md

 # Question
 + What's your Unit test coverage?
 + How do you test RESTFul web service, sql query?
-+ Familiar with load testing, performance testing, stress testing, security testing?
-+ Familiar with test tool (Postman, BloomRPC, JMeter)
++ Which tools use to test (Postman, BloomRPC, JMeter)